DEck13/historical-impact-resources/README.md

 - [Here is a reproducible technical report](https://htmlpreview.github.io/?https://github.com/DEck13/historical-impact-resources/blob/main/pantheon_history.html) containing the steps for creating our data set for the eligible historical populations that are used in our analyses.
 - [Here is a reproducible technical report](https://htmlpreview.github.io/?https://github.com/DEck13/historical-impact-resources/blob/main/pantheon_fullhouse.html) containing the steps the we used to obtain era-adjusted rankings of the impact of historical figures.
 Additional results and analyses are also provided.
+- [Here is a reproducible technical report](https://htmlpreview.github.io/?https://github.com/DEck13/historical-impact-resources/blob/main/pantheon_wm_separate.html) containing the steps the we used to obtain era-adjusted rankings of the impact of historical figures when we modeled biological females and males separately and then combined the results.
+Additional results and analyses are also provided.
 - [Here is a link](https://github.com/DEck13/fullhouse) to the `fullhouse` R package.
 This package contains functions that are used to perform the analysis in the previous technical report.